Entity

 Explanation of Code Sample:

-1. Process Image Data: Use the textocr.process() method to extract a list of List<ParagraphEntity> objects from ImageData, resulting in a list of various text entities.
+1. Process Image Data: Use the textocr.process() method to extract a List<ParagraphEntity> from ImageData, resulting in a list of detected text paragraphs.

-2. Iterate Over Results: The resulting list is iterated through, performing operations on each entity to extract and utilize paragraph data.
+2. Iterate Over Results: The resulting list is iterated through, performing operations on each ParagraphEntity to extract and utilize paragraph data.

 3. Access Detection Confidence: The getAccuracy() method is called to retrieve the confidence level of the paragraph detection, providing insights into the reliability of the recognition.

-5. Access Bounding Box: The getBoundingBox() method retrieves the dimensions of the paragraph within the image.
+5. Access Bounding Box: The getBoundingBox() method retrieves the rectangular bounding box of the paragraph within the image.

-7. Access Paragraph Data: Paragraph-specific information, such as the raw paragraph data and list of line entities, is accessed for further processing or analysis.
+6. Access Paragraph Data: Paragraph-specific information, such as the full paragraph text (getText()) and the list of line entities (getLines()), is accessed for further processing or analysis.

 Sample Code: